xwiki-labs/eesc-xwiki/eesc-xwiki-distribution/README.md

 	<mapping resource="activitystream.hbm.xml"/>
 	<mapping resource="instance.hbm.xml"/>

-Add also the following properties for the encoding.
+Add also the following properties for the encoding (CAREFUL, it seems that you must put these properties before any `<mapping>` element).

 	<property name="connection.useUnicode">true</property>
 	<property name="connection.characterEncoding">UTF-8</property>